humdrum-tools/humdrum-documentation/guide/ch02/index.md

 record.*](/reference-records).
 Reference records are formal ways of encoding "library-type" information pertaining to a Humdrum document.
-Reference records provide standardized ways of encoding bibliographic information \-- suitable for computer-based access.
+Reference records provide standardized ways of encoding bibliographic information &mdash; suitable for computer-based access.

 Humdrum reference records are designated by three exclamation marks at the beginning of a line, followed by a letter code, followed by an